farzin89/TensorFlow/README.md

 #### 1. TensorBoard -  a component of the Tensorflow library to help track modelling experiments
 #### 2 .
 Weights & Biases -  a tool for tracking all of kinds of machine learning experiments

+## saving our models

+#### saving our models allows us to use them outside of google Colab(or wherever they were trained) such as in web application or a mobile app.

+## there are two main formats we can save our model's too:
+### 1. The SaveModel format
+### 2. The HDF5 format